-The written knowledge test will be questions based upon information in the Utah Driver Handbook.
-The questions will be related to your specific written test or tests for the required license and/or endorsements.
+The written knowledge test has questions from the Utah Driver License Handbook.
+Questions are related to your specific written test or tests for the required license and/or endorsements.

-In general, you will be shown several common road signs and asked to tell what they mean.
-You will also be asked question about rules and safe driving practices.
+In general, you will see several common road signs and must explain what they mean.
+You will also get questions about rules and safe driving practices.

 Utah allows you take two written tests in the same day.
 After two failures, you must wait until the next day.
-After three failures, you will be required to pay a new fee.
-All tests must be completed within six months from the day you paid your fee.
+After three failures, you must pay a new fee.

-When taking the written test, please arrive early and allow yourself at least one hour to complete the test, even if most test takers finish in less than 20 minutes.
+When taking the written knowledge test, please arrive early.
+You should also allow yourself at least one hour to complete the test, even if most test takers finish in less than 20 minutes.